Oleksandr Zubkov: Ferencváros

 At the end of spring of 2019 Zubkov joined Hungarian club Ferencváros on loan.
 After the successful loan which saw him become the club's top scorer, Ferencváros exercised the option to sign him permanently.
 The fee was believed to be around €1.5 million.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK 3–3 on aggregate (away goals) at the Groupama Aréna.

 Return to Shakhtar Donetsk

 On 5 August 2022, Zubkov returned to Shakhtar Donetsk, by signing a contract until the summer of 2027.
 On 5 October, he scored his first Champions League goal in a 2–1 defeat against Real Madrid.
 On 11 October, he scored the leading goal for Shakhtar from a header against Real Madrid, before the latter managed to equalize in the 90+5th minute, in a match which ended in a 1–1 draw.

+Trabzonspor

+In February 2025, he joined Trabzonspor.

+AEK Athens

+On 3 June 2026, Zubkov signed a four-year contract with AEK Athens.